poseidon-tech/cis6930fa24-assignment0/README.md

 - Calling the API after page 52 returns empty items.
 Similarly, page 999 also returns empty items.
 Pages above 1000 result in a timeout error or CAPTCHA.
 It is suspected that there is rate limiting for API calls above page 999.
 - Data on FBI pages changes daily, so testing with an old downloaded file may result in errors.
+- Calling API too frequently results in temporary ban of client.
+- Users running this code may encounter errors if there are compatibility issues with the installed dependencies